Move from spreadsheets to strategy. Learn front-line secrets to implementing a comp solution in our upcoming webinar | Register here

 All Articles

-In reality, this popular pay gap statistic is accurate—but it also doesn’t tell the whole story.
+Perhaps the most frequently cited global pay equity statistic is this: a woman on average earns about 80 cents for every dollar a man earns.
+This popular pay gap statistic is accurate—but it doesn’t tell the whole story.
 And it’s not the only way to measure a pay gap.

-There are actually two types of pay gaps: the unadjusted or uncontrolled pay gap and the adjusted or controlled pay gap.
-These measurements are used at different times, since they tell you different things about the workplace that you’re analyzing.
+There are two types of pay gaps: the unadjusted or uncontrolled pay gap, and the adjusted or controlled pay gap.
+These measurements are used at different times, and they tell you different things about your workplace.

-In this article, we clear up the difference between the adjusted and unadjusted pay gaps, talk about when to use each one, and explain how to calculate the gender pay gap.
+In this article, we explain the difference between the adjusted and unadjusted pay gaps, talk about when to use each one, and explain how to calculate the gender pay gap.

 The uncontrolled pay gap and the controlled pay gap